gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-2d-drawimage.md

 So that was easy.
 But what about the 3rd version of canvas `drawImage`?

     ctx.drawImage(image, srcX, srcY, srcWidth, srcHeight,
-                         dstX, dstY, dstWidth, dstHeight);

-In order to select part of the texture we need to manipulate the texure coordinates.
+                         dstX, dstY, dstWidth, dstHeight);t In order to select part of the texture we need to manipulate the texture coordinates.
 How texture coordinates work was [covered in the article about textures](webgl-3d-textures.html).
-In that article we manually created texture coordinates which is a very common way to do this but we can also create them on the fly and just like we're manipulating our positions using a matrix we can similarly manipluate texture coordinates using another matrix.
+In that article we manually created texture coordinates which is a very common way to do this but we can also create them on the fly and just like we're manipulating our positions using a matrix we can similarly manipulate texture coordinates using another matrix.

 Let's add a texture matrix to the vertex shader and multiply the texture coordinates by this texture matrix.